tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/securityinsights/api-versions.md

 This is the current Preview release of the Microsoft Sentinel REST APIs.
 It includes all the previously released Preview features, plus the following additions:

 + Alert Rules (also known as analytics rules)
-  + [MITRE tactics and technics](/azure/sentinel/whats-new#support-for-mitre-attck-techniques-public-preview) were updated in analytic rules models
+  + [MITRE tactics and techniques](/azure/sentinel/whats-new#support-for-mitre-attck-techniques-public-preview) have been updated in analytics rules models.
 + Automation Rules
   +  New endpoint for running playbooks on incidents on demand
 + Data connectors